torvalds/linux/Documentation/dev-tools/gdb-kernel-debugging.rst

 .. highlight:: none

-Debugging kernel and modules via gdb
+Deging kernel and modules via gdb
 ====================================

-The kernel debugger kgdb, hypervisors like QEMU or JTAG-based hardware interfaces allow to debug the Linux kernel and its modules during runtime using gdb.
+The kernel deger kgdb, hypervisors like QEMU or JTAG-based hardware interfaces allow to de the Linux kernel and its modules during runtime using gdb.
 Gdb comes with a powerful scripting interface for python.
-The kernel provides a collection of helper scripts that can simplify typical kernel debugging steps.
+The kernel provides a collection of helper scripts that can simplify typical kernel deging steps.
 This is a short tutorial about how to enable and use them.
 It focuses on QEMU/KVM virtual machines as target, but the examples can be transferred to the other gdb stubs as well.